mfakih294/Nibras-PKM/docs/index.md

 - On Linux, you need to make the files inside ./scripts and ./tomcat/bin folders executable (chmod +x *).
 - To stop Nibras, you can close this window, or press ctrl+c in it, or run ./scripts/stop script.

 ## Technical details

-* Nibras is developed in Grails framework 3.3.10, which is based on Groovy language, a dynamic language on top of the Java platform.
-* Grails applications run on any platform that can run Java 8 and later, so practically all platforms, including Windows, Linux, Mac.
-* For production use, Nibras uses MySQL 5 for its database, and the file system to store the files of the records.
-To testing and demonstration, you can run it with h2 database, with no need to configure it.
-* Apache Tomcat 8+ is the recommended application server to run it for production use.

-## Technical details